Ericsson/ecchronos/README.md

 Upgrade instructions can be found in [UPGRADE.md](docs/UPGRADE.md).

+### Compatibility with Cassandra versions

+For information about which ecChronos versions have been tested with which Cassandra versions can be found in [COMPATIBILITY.md](docs/COMPATIBILITY.md)

 ## Contributing

 Please read [CONTRIBUTING.md](docs/CONTRIBUTING.md) for details on our code of conduct, development, and the process for submitting pull requests to us.